 5. Reduced Errors

-Errors can be expensive—sometimes costing businesses over $62.4 million—but using RPA robots greatly reduces the risk of human error in your processes because, with RPA, a bot performs tasks the same way every time as programmed.
+Errors can be expensive—they cost businesses over $62.4 million every year—but using RPA robots greatly reduces the risk of human error in your processes because a bot performs tasks the same way every time as programmed.
+Additionally, since data is automatically ported, there is no chance of typos or other attention span-based mistakes.

-RPA also reduces errors on a larger scale through data gathering and building reports that can give a business a better idea of their processes weak points.
+RPA also reduces errors on a larger scale through data gathering and report building that can give a company a better idea of their processes’ weak points and how to improve efficiency across departments.

 6. Customer Satisfaction

-One of the most exciting benefits of RPA is the positive effect it can have on your customers, their experience with your business, and the way that you serve them.
+One of the most exciting robotic process automation benefits is the positive effect it can have on your customers, their experience with your business, and the way that you serve them.

-With RPA, you can respond to customer queries faster and more efficiently, respecting your customer’s time and answering their questions and requests successfully at the same time.
+With RPA, you can respond to customer queries faster and more efficiently, respecting your customer’s time and handling their questions and requests successfully at the exact moment they need answers.

-This will improve your company’s reputation among your audience through positive word-of-mouth and stronger online reviews.
+Process automation like this will improve your company’s reputation among your audience through positive word-of-mouth, stronger online reviews, and increasing repeat customers.

 7. Increasing Employee Satisfaction and Retention

 Nothing tires an employee more than boring work.
-Luckily RPA specializes at removing that boring work and allowing those workers to focus on things that challenge them to think creatively and critically.
-RPA takes away the manual, repetitive, time-consuming tasks that easily bore and frustrate employees.
+Luckily, RPA specializes at removing that kind of repetitive, time-consuming work and allowing those workers to focus on things that challenge them to think creatively and critically.

-This increases efficiency, raises morale, and even boosts productivity in a workforce.
+This increases efficiency, raises morale, and even boosts productivity in a workforce when it is successfully implemented.

-One challenge many businesses face when looking to implement RPA is getting buy-in from the same people whose lives will be easier once the bots are deployed.
+One challenge many businesses face when looking to implement RPA is getting buy-in from the same people whose lives will be easier once the bots are deployed as they get nervous that the automation will replace their jobs entirely.

 8. Eliminate Paper-Based Processes

-Using RPA is a very environmentally friendly option because it lets you digitally transform processes that usually eat up paper and other resources.
+Using RPA is a very environmentally-friendly option because it lets you take processes that usually eat up paper and other resources and digitize them so they don’t require consumables at all.

-By establishing these digital document workflows, you can effectively eliminate all paper use within your organization that can make you greener and save you money and time.
+By establishing these digital document workflows, you can effectively eliminate all paper use within your organization, making you greener and saving you money and time.

 9. Standardization and Cleaner Data